Brian K. Blount

 An M.Div. graduate of Princeton Seminary in 1981, he obtained his B.A. from the College of William and Mary in 1978.
 After graduating from Princeton Seminary, he went on to become the pastor of the Carver Memorial Presbyterian Church in Newport News, Virginia from 1982-1988.
 William and Mary’s first African-American to receive membership in the Alpha Chapter of the Phi Beta Kappa Honor Society, he received his Ph.D. in New Testament Studies from Emory University in 1992.
 He returned to teach at Princeton Seminary the same year.

 Professor Blount’s primary work has been in the Gospel of Mark, the Book of Revelation and in the area of cultural studies and hermeneutics.
-He is the author of five books.
+He is the author of six books.

 The author of numerous articles, he also preaches and directs adult education classes in local congregations.
 He is married, and he and his wife, Sharon, have two children, Joshua and Kaylin.